-A9.2.3.1 The harmonized system for classification recognizes that the intrinsic hazard to aquatic organisms is represented by both the acute and chronic or longer-term toxicity of a substance, the relative importance of which is determined by the specific regulatory regimes in operation.
+- A9.2.3.1 The harmonized system for classification recognizes that the intrinsic hazard to aquatic organisms is represented by both the acute and chronic or long-term toxicity of a substance, the relative importance of which is determined by the specific regulatory regimes in operation.
 Distinction can be made between the acute hazard and the chronic hazard and therefore hazard classes are defined for both properties representing a gradation in the level of hazard identified.
 Clearly the hazard identified by Chronic Category 1 is more severe than Chronic Category 2.
-Since the acute hazard and chronic hazard represent distinct types of hazard, they are not comparable in terms of their relative severity.
-Both hazard sub-classes should be applied independently for the classification of substances to establish a basis for all regulatory systems.

-A9.2.3.2 The principal hazard classes defined by the criteria relate largely to the potential for chronic hazard.
+Since the acute hazard and long-term hazard represent distinct types of hazard, they are not comparable in terms of their relative severity.
+Both hazard sub-classes should be applied independently for the classification of substances to establish a basis for all regulatory systems. - A9.2.3.2 The principal hazard classes defined by the criteria relate largely to the potential for chronic hazard.
 This reflects the overriding concern with respect to chemicals in the environment, namely that the effects caused are usually sub-lethal, e.g. effects on reproduction, and caused by longer-term exposure.
-While recognizing that the chronic hazard represents the principal concern, particularly for packaged goods where environmental release would be limited in scope, it must also be recognized that chronic toxicity data are expensive to generate and generally not readily available for most substances.
+While recognizing that the long-term hazard represents the principal concern, particularly for packaged goods where environmental release would be limited in scope, it must also be recognized that chronic toxicity data are expensive to generate and generally not readily available for most substances.
 On the other hand, acute toxicity data are frequently readily available, or can be generated to highly standardised protocols.
-It is this acute toxicity which has therefore been used as the core property in defining both the acute and the chronic hazard.
-Nevertheless, it has been recognized that, where chronic toxicity data are available, it should be possible to use these in defining the appropriate hazard category.
-The development of specific criteria using such data is thus a high priority in the future development of the scheme.

-A9.2.3.3 While recognizing that acute toxicity itself is not a sufficiently accurate predictor of chronic toxicity to be used solely and directly for establishing hazard, it is considered that, in combination with either a potential to bioaccumulate (i.e. a log $K{ow} \ge 4$ unless BCF <500) or potential longer-term exposure (i.e. lack of rapid degradation) it can be used as a suitable surrogate for classification purposes.
-Substances that show acute toxicity and also bioaccumulate to a significant degree will normally show chronic toxicity at a significantly lower concentration.
-Precise acute: chronic ratios are difficult to predict and thus the surrogate data are generally precautionary.
+It is this acute toxicity which has therefore been used as the core property in defining both the acute and the long-term hazard if no adequate chronic test data are available.
+Nevertheless, it has been recognized that chronic toxicity data, if available should be preferred in defining the long-term hazard category. - A9.2.3.3 The combination of chronic toxicity and intrinsic fate properties reflects the potential hazard of a substance.
+Substances that do not rapidly degrade have a higher potential for longer term exposures and therefore should be classified in a more severe category than substances which are rapidly degradable (see A9.3.3.2.2). - A9.2.3.4 While recognizing that acute toxicity itself is not a sufficiently accurate predictor of chronic toxicity to be used solely and directly for establishing hazard, it is considered that, in combination with either a potential to bioaccumulate (i.e. a log $K{ow} \ge 4$ unless BCF <500) or potential longer-term exposure (i.e. lack of rapid degradation) it can be used as a suitable surrogate for classification purposes.
+Substances rapidly biodegrading that show acute toxicity with a significant degree of bioaccumulation will normally show chronic toxicity at a significantly lower concentration.
 Equally substances that do not rapidly degrade have a higher potential for giving rise to longer term exposures which again may result in long-term toxicity being realized.
-Thus, for example, Category Chronic 1 should be assigned if either of the following criteria are met:

-- (a) $L(E)C{50}$ for any appropriate aquatic species $\leq 1 \text{ mg/l}$ and a potential to bioaccumulate (log Kow $\geq 4$ unless BCF <500); - (b) $L(E)C{50}$ for any appropriate aquatic species $\leq 1 \text{ mg/l}$ and a lack of rapid degradation.
+Thus, for example, in absence of adequate chronic test data, category Chronic 1 should be assigned if either of the following criteria are met: - (a) $L(E)C{50}$ for any appropriate aquatic species ≤ 1 mg/l and a potential to bioaccumulate (log $K{ow} \geq 4$ unless BCF ≤ 500); - (b) $L(E)C{50}$ for any appropriate aquatic species ≤ 1 mg/l and a lack of rapid degradation.